You are here

 When an employee receives Workers' Compensation disability payments at the rate of approximately 66-2/3% of his/her average weekly wage, his/her university salary will be made whole by accrued University short-term or long-term disability benefits that the employee has available.
 The employee can also use accumulated sick time to supplement workers' compensation income if neither short-term nor long-term disability income is available to him/her.
 The amount of compensation paid by the Workers' Compensation insurer to the injured worker is reduced from the employee's University gross payroll amount.

-The University's workers' compensation insurer has signed an Agreement to participate in the Express Scripts Workers' Compensation Pharmacy PPO (found in the "Forms" tab of this website).
+The University's workers' compensation insurer has signed an Agreement to participate with Cadence Rx (found in the "Forms" tab of this website).
 Employees should not use their group prescription plan card for medicines that are compensable under their workers' compensation claim.
 Employees should take their prescription to one of the participating pharmacies and provide the pharmacist with their social security number and date of injury.
 The pharmacist will submit the bill directly to the insurer.
-In the event a pharmacist receives notice that Express Scripts cannot identify the injured employee or some other issue arises, the employee should pay for the prescription and submit the receipt to the Risk Management Office.
+In the event a pharmacist receives notice that Cadence Rx cannot identify the injured employee or some other issue arises, the employee should pay for the prescription and submit the receipt to the Risk Management Office.

 Reporting a Claim